soerenPeters/cpp_start/README.md

 There are dependencies on the following projects.
 These are fetched into the build order during cmake.
 -  unit test framework [googletest](https://github.com/google/googletest)
 -  logging framework [spdlog](https://github.com/gabime/spdlog)

+Further dependencies are not included.
+If they are enable in a [cmake option](#cmake-options) they must be provided within the environment.
+- Boost
+- OpenMP
+- MPI

+- cppcheck
+- clang-tidy
+- lizard

 ## Usage
 ### Add new targets